DavidMRyan/Unity-Shaders/README.md

 ![](https://i.imgur.com/cKVoSCZ.png)

 ### ScreenFX
 - A collection of after-effects inspired visual effects to be used for animating in screen-space!
-(Partially VR compatible on platforms something like VRChat or ChilloutVR)
+(Partially VR compatible on platforms like VRChat or ChilloutVR)
 ![](https://i.imgur.com/tq5eCYM.png)